StarRocks/starrocks/docs/en/administration/BE_configuration.md

 #### starlet_star_cache_disk_size_percent

 - **Default**：80
-- **Description**：The percentage of disk capacity that block data cache uses at most in a shared-data cluster.
+- **Description**：The percentage of disk capacity that block data cache can use at most in a shared-data cluster.